 Workplace for International Relations Specialists

 As mentioned earlier, the field cuts across different sectors.
 Brands and government boards will need your services for different reasons.
-However, organizations such as Government Agencies, International Corporations, Law Firms, Media, Research centers, IGOs like UNICEF, The World Bank, WHO, and UN, as well as Charity Organizations, are the largest employers of International Relations specialists.
+However, organizations such as Government Agencies, International Corporations, Law Firms, Media, Research centers, IGOs like UNICEF, The World Bank, WHO, and the UN, as well as Charity Organizations, are the largest employers of International Relations specialists.

 Intelligence Specialist: Being an Intelligence Analyst, your services will be required in National Security, Military, Naval sector, and government agencies.